Annual fees on travel rewards cards can add up. You can avoid those fees with a little negotiation. Here’s how to get a credit card retention offer.

 Pro-tip: Have your counteroffers ready before you call.

 Travel rewards cards can help you travel more and spend less.
 But there’s a hidden cost…annual fees.
 You can avoid paying thousands of dollars in annual fees by getting a retention offer.

-Common retention offers are waived annual fee and bonus points or miles.
+Common retention offers are a waived annual fee and bonus points or miles.

 Know what you’ll accept to keep the card.
 Be prepared to walk away aka close the card or pay the annual fee if you don’t get the offer you want.

-Some cards like the Chase Sapphire Reserve and American Express Platinum cards (learn more: personal and business) are worth paying the annual fee to keep.
+Some cards like the Chase Sapphire Reserve and American Express Platinum cards (learn more: Amex Platinum and Amex Business Platinum) are worth paying the annual fee to keep.
 So don’t call hoping for a retention offer on a card that you aren’t willing to close.